 La Waflería is a good brunch spot as they open midmorning and serve up coffee, beer, and a variety of unique sweet and savory waffles through dinner time.
 If you have a sweet tooth and want to try some delicious alfajores, head over to Chalteños.

 El Chaltén has quite a few bars and taprooms where you’ll find many weary travelers heading for a drink after a day of exploring.
 Some good options for a drink include La Cervecería, Fresco Bar, La Vinería, La Zorra, and La Birre del Rancho.
 These spots also offer great food from burgers and empanadas to stews, steaks, and pastas.
 Pizza is also common El Chaltén, and some good places to grab a slice are Pizzeria Ruca Mahuida and Patagonicus.

 If you are looking to try traditional Argentine parrilla, head to Parrilla Argentina or Parilla La Oveja Negra for traditional lamb dishes, ribs, steaks, and more.

-Though meat dishes are popular in Argentina, don’t worry if you have dietary restrictions!
-There are plenty of places offering vegan and vegetarian options.
-Some of these include La Bicicleta, Cúrcuma, El Parador.
-A few of the options mentioned above also have vegan options and would be glad to let you take a look at a menu to decide before you sit down to eat.
+Though meat dishes are popular in Argentina, don’t worry if you don’t eat meat.
+There are a handful of places offering vegetarian options.
+Some of these include La Bicicleta, Cúrcuma, and El Parador.
+A few of the spots mentioned above also have vegan options and would be glad to let you take a look at a menu to decide before you sit down to eat.

 There are a couple little tiendas and kioskos in El Chaltén, but they are limited and pricier than those in larger cities.
 If you are planning to cook at your accommodation or pack lunches, we recommend bringing some items from El Calafate or other cities with a larger store if possible.